-A full \$995,366,000 (73%) of capital expenditures next year are directed to System Renovation including the New Car Program, the Hayward Maintenance Complex, station modernization, replacement of train control system, traction power, trackway renovation and other capital projects.
-The Earthquake Safety Program, which represents 8% of the fiscal year 2019 capital budget, will focus on the Transbay Tube seismic retrofit project.
+A full \$983,004,000 (69%) of capital expenditures in FY20 are directed to System Renovation including the New Rail Car Program, the Hayward Maintenance Complex, station modernization, replacement of train control system, traction power, trackway renovation and other capital projects.
+The Earthquake Safety Program, which represents 12% of the FY20 capital budget, will focus on the Transbay Tube Seismic Retrofit project.
 Other capital work on essential security upgrades, life safety improvements, service and capacity enhancements, and ADA/system accessibility improvements will also continue.